Flotomate/product_docs/source/admin/it-infrastructure/ad-network.rst

 4. You can associate the Network to a department.

-5. You can associate the Network (works with IP range only) with a location. <WIP>
+5. You can associate the Network (works with IP range only) with a location.
+When an asset is discovered, if the IP of the asset falls in a network associated with a location, then the asset also inherits the location details.
+An asset assigned to a location will be visible to the technicians assigned to that location. :ref:`Learn more <Location Scope in Asset Management>`.

 6. Add a Domain Network Type:
    We have two Domain Network Types to select from: